-Earning approximately $21.87 per hour on average, Warehouse Team Leaders receive the most money, followed by Visual Merchandisers ($17.51), Warehouse Workers (around $13.93), and Loss Prevention Agents ($13.51).
-Earning only $10.00 on average, Cashiers make less than most people in the company.
+Earning $22.28 per hour on average, Warehouse Team Leaders receive the most money, followed by Visual Merchandisers ($21.88), Forklift Operators ($18.20), and Loss Prevention Agents (about $14.94).
+Cashiers make an average approximately $11.83, close to the bottom of the company pay scale.

 Years of Experience